 When low levels of zinc are found in the male reproductive tract, a variety of disorders may present themselves.

-- Chromosomal changes: low levels of zinc may also be the reason chromosomal defects in the sperm which could cause a miscarriage even if fertilization and implantation do take place.
+- Chromosomal changes: low levels of zinc may also be the for reason chromosomal defects in the sperm, which could cause a miscarriage even if fertilization and implantation do take place.

 Zinc Missing from Today’s Diet